TRAC-BITS-PILANI/DL_Training/README.md

 3. Notebooks with video explanation - [PyTorch for Deep Learning by Jovian.ai](https://www.youtube.com/watch?v=GIsg-ZUy0MY&ab_channel=freeCodeCamp.org)
 4. Focus on Pytorch Projects only - [Mithi DL video and projects](https://mithi.github.io/deep-blueberry/)

+#### Problem Statement
+1. Week 1 - you have to use a DenseNet for Semantic Segmentation on COCO dataset.
+Structure of DenseNet which has to be used is given in this [One hundred layer Tiramisu](https://arxiv.org/pdf/1611.09326v3.pdf).
+You can find the implementation of this paper [here](https://github.com/bfortuner/pytorch_tiramisu).
+Coco dataset is a very famous dataset used for segmentation purposes. it can be found in kaggle and it is also part of torchvision library.